anmolagarwalcp810/Buffer-Manager/TestCases/README.md

 **Parameters for test cases**
 PAGE_SIZE = 28
-BUFFRE_SIZE = 40
+BUFFER_SIZE = 40

 In final evaluation we can change these parameters to test your code, also make sure your code work for very large testcases too.

  ## TC_search
-Test case for linear searh ad binary search
+Test case for linear search and binary search
 **sorted_input** - Binary file containing Sorted integers
 **query_search.txt** - File containing integers which need to search in sorted_input file
 **output_Search.txt** - Contain search output